spatie/laravel-translatable/README.md

 }
 ```

-## Fallback
+## Using a fallback

+Sometimes your model doesn't have a requested translation.
+Using the fallback functionality, you can decide what should happen.

-To setup fallback you need to call static method on the facade `Spatie\Translatable\Facades\Translatable`.
+To set up fallback you need to call static method on the facade `Spatie\Translatable\Facades\Translatable`.
 Typically, you would put this in [a service provider of your own](https://laravel.com/docs/8.x/providers#writing-service-providers):

 ```php